 There are 3 types of connections on LinkedIn:

-• Second-degree connections: They are the first-degree connections of your first-degree connections.
-That is, the other people who have also sent connection requests to your first-degree connections that they accepted, or the ones they sent to that accepted.
+- Second-degree Connections: They are the first-degree connections of your first-degree connections.
+That is the other people who have also sent connection requests to your first-degree connections that they accepted, or the ones they sent to that accepted.

-• Third-degree connections: These are the first-degree connections of your second-degree connections.
+- Third-degree Connections: These are the first-degree connections of your second-degree connections.

 What Should I Post on LinkedIn?

-Before you start making posts on LinkedIn, think of your purpose of joining LinkedIn.
+Before you start making posts on LinkedIn, think of your purpose for joining LinkedIn.
 Create a theme around your purpose of joining the platform; the posts you make will most definitely revolve around it.

 It could be;

-• A new thing you learnt.
+- A new thing you learnt.

-• Something to inspire others.
+- Something to inspire others.

-• News.
+- News.

-• Your view on a trending topic.
+- Your view on a trending topic.

-• Events you are looking forward to.
+- Events you are looking forward to.

-• Latest achievements.
+- Latest achievements.

 You can share everything that will engage your network.
-But please, no nudes, and
+But please, no nudes, and contents unconnected to your profession.

 When is the Best Time to Post on LinkedIn?